ResponSySS/scripting-autodesk-revit-with-revitpythonshell/variables.md

 The main advantage of using the variables system is that it provides a way to specify configuration for scripts.
 By using the `__vars__` dictionary to request paths, port numbers or anything else that might change from one machine to another and needs to be configured by the user.

+The `__vars__` dictionary can be written to and the values written are persisted between RevitPythonShell sessions in the RevitPythonShell configuration file:

 ```python
 >>> __vars__['foo'] = 'bar'